-If you use cash to pay for tolls, always obtain a receipt and keep it in case of any disputes later!
+If you use cash to pay for tolls, obtain a receipt to keep in case of disputes later!

-Regular travellers may want to consider obtaining a transponder of their own.
-There are portable units available from service plazas on toll roads – or for instance, Publix in Florida sells portable Sun Pass transponders for $25.
-Once purchased, you set up an online account, linking the account to a credit card for top-ups and then you can register your rental car to the account for the exact times and dates that you have the car.
+Regular travellers may consider obtaining a transponder of their own.
+You can purchase a portable unit from the toll road service plaza.
+Publix supermarket in Florida sells portable Sun Pass transponders for $25.
+After purchased, set up an online account.
+Link the account to a credit card for top-ups and then register your rental car to the account with the exact times and dates that you have the car.
 This way, if any toll goes astray (and gets billed by the rental company) you can show proof that the car was registered to your account at the time.
 If you like to tour around and prefer to pay to use the relatively quieter toll roads, then this may well be the option to consider.

 A tip is to continue to pay cash for tolls on the journey from the airport to your accommodation to make sure you don’t incur any charges before you have a chance to pair your rental car to your Transponder account.